ThreaditApp/Threadit/README.md

 - A user follows or unfollows another user.
 - A user follows or unfollows a community.

-#### 🛡️ Moderation
-- A moderator promotes another user to a moderator role.
-- A moderator demotes another user from a moderator role.
-- A moderator bans a user from a community.

 #### 🏠 Personalized Feed
 - A user views a feed of threads from followed users and communities.